Special Educational Needs (SEN)

 All students with identified needs are entered on the school’s Additional Educational Need Register and an Individual Education Plan/Learning Profile is produced.
 (IEPs and the AEN Register are distributed to all staff.)
 Parents’ and students’ comments are usually included on the IEP and we strongly encourage a positive relation-ship between school and home.

-From statements to education, health and care plans - new arrangements
+From Statements to Educational Health and Care Plans - new arrangements

 Please see extract below from the Department for Education, 8 April 2014